JoTrilloSJSU/MS-263_Final_Project/README.md

 - All code and supporting files are located in the `python_analysis/` and `MATLAB_analysis_MS-263/` folders.
 - Due to size limitations, some raw data files are hosted externally on Google Drive.

-This analysis was developed for MS-263 (Spring 2025) and is designed to be run on systems with either Jupyter Notebooks or MATLAB installed.
+This analysis was developed for MS-263 (Spring 2025) and is designed to be run on systems with  Jupyter Notebooks and MATLAB installed.

-### Google drive data access: link will be added as soon as data is uploaded to google drive -has been downloading for 14 hours as of 12 pm May 21st :(
+### Google drive data access: https://drive.google.com/drive/folders/1UZaLHM4sLWB8IJBvlIM_dKHBMYcvV_ab?usp=share_link

 ## Steps needed to run the analysis code on another computer
 To run Jupyter Notebook containing the final project, copy and paste the python_analysis folder into Juptyter Notebooks/Jupyter Labs.
 All data needed for running the notebook are included in the folder and any necessary data_paths are correct as long as the structure of the folder remains unchanged.